 “We have these wonderful houses, these historic homes that we’ve restored and some nice mid-century homes, too,” says Kris Eric Olsen, vice president of Campus Planning and Operations.
 “And the waiting list is pretty close to zero now.”

-The houses range from one-bedroom cottages to three-bedroom single-family homes, and many are on large lots with ample room for gardening, says Wayne Stickel, director of Chapman University Property Management.
+The houses range from one-bedroom cottages to three-bedroom single-family homes, and many are on large lots with ample room for gardening.
 In addition, weekly yard service, repairs and maintenance are provided at all the residences.
 Rents are compatible with other area rentals and available on a month-to-month contract.
 All are meticulously restored to reflect their historic character.